 Inability to implement Enterprise Risk Management (ERM)

-In order to prevent that, the management should encourage the senior executives to redefine the importance of risk management.
-Together with them, ask the question: What are the risk priorities and how do we handle it?
+To prevent that, the management should encourage the senior executives to redefine the importance of risk management.
+Together with them, ask the question: What are the risk priorities and how do we handle them?
 Then, monitor all business operations closely and focus on aspects that need improvement.

 Related article: 5 Tips Solving Troubles in Business Asset Management

 There is a mindset that says, “If you can’t measure it, then you can’t manage it.”
 Although it is true, you can’t apply this to all contexts.
 Many managers use this mindest as an alibi when they don’t do anything about arising issues because they “can’t measure it”.
 This type of management usually can’t even tell the difference between data and information.